Lucew/approximate_hankel/README.md

 The repository aims to make the research and results from the paper reproducible.
-While we are not aware of any imminent restrictions, we recommend setting up Pythen 3.9 or newer (the newest available interpreter is 3.11 at the time of this publication).
+While we are not aware of any imminent restrictions, we recommend setting up Pythen 3.9 or newer (we used Python 3.11).
+While the paper uses square Hankel matrices for clarity, the algorithms work for rectangular matrices as well, and the code in this repository supports them as well.
+Additionally, we support  lagged columns (where the sliding window for the Hankel matrix makes steps larger than one).

 The code is mainly focused on the paper, for code with a better interface see the following: